-ONS is committed to continually improving its existing population and migration statistics.
-These are the statistics that bridge the gap between Censuses.
-Often this means researching better methods.
-It also means engaging with users, responding to your needs, and assessing other improvements - for example, timeliness.
-The Beyond 2011 programme researching longer term alternatives to a traditional Census reports its findings separately, but the two research programmes are linked and collaborate regularly.
+We are committed to continually improving our existing population and migration statistics.
+These are the statistics that bridge the gap between censuses.
+This often means researching better methods.
+It also means engaging with users, responding to their needs and assessing other improvements – for example timeliness.
+The beyond 2011 programme, which is researching longer-term alternatives to a traditional census, reports its findings separately, but the 2 research programmes are linked and collaborate regularly.

-You can download our strategy for population statistics 2014-2019 from the download panel on the right hand side of this page, and our population statistics revisions policy which sets out how we will revise our figures if and when research leads to a change in methods (ie how they are produced) for a particular statistic or set of figures.
-You will also find a link to minutes and write-ups from the main meetings and user groups that help us develop and prioritise future work on population statistics.
+You can download our strategy for population statistics 2014–2019 from the “Download” panel on the right-hand side of this page, as well as the population statistics revisions policy, which sets out how we will revise our figures if and when research leads to a change in methods (ie how they are produced) for a particular statistic or set of figures.
+You will also find a link to minutes and write-ups from the main meetings and user groups that have helped us to develop and prioritise future work on population statistics.

-ONS is committed to engaging with users.
+We are committed to engaging with users.
 This link will take you to the population section of StatsUserNet, an online forum where we can keep you regularly updated on our research and other initiatives.
-You will need to register or login to participate.
+You will need to register or log in to participate.

-If you have any questions, please email us or post on StatsUserNet.
+If you have any questions, please email us on email@example.com or post on StatsUserNet.

 Population Statistics Research Unit